 At present, Board Financial Consolidation meets various functional requirements:

 - Management of 4 currencies with 4 different consolidation levels, ensuring that the consolidation process complies with the legal requirements imposed by the current corporate structure

 - Automatic acquisition of data from the SAP and AS/400 business applications

 - Automatic reclassification to Group format of local charts of accounts, with the ability to view trial balances in their local format

 - Monthly income statements and quarterly balance sheets

-- Segment reporting by line of business
+- Segmented reporting by line of business

 - Detailed schedules for the explanatory notes

 - Reclassified dual-currency Operational Income Statements and Balance Sheets with monthly and annual reporting